-As part of our ongoing commitment to gender, equity, diversity, and inclusion, EngenderHealth has completed our third annual pay gap analysis with data from September 2021.
+As part of our ongoing commitment to gender, equity, diversity, and inclusion, EngenderHealth has completed our fourth annual pay gap analysis with data from September 2022.

 Following our first gender pay gap analysis in 2019, EngenderHealth finalized our GEDI policy and updated our compensation policy and salary grade structure for our offices, which included a detailed pay equity review.
 EngenderHealth also participates in the Global Health 50/50 and Fair Share of Women Leaders initiatives, both to demonstrate commitment and to learn from others across the sector about how organizations can improve on the journey to equality.

 The gender pay gap represents the difference between the average pay of women and the average pay of men in an organization, irrespective of position.
 It is expressed as a percentage of the average pay for men.
 The pay gap is often an indicator of gender balance, or lack thereof, in the different staffing levels of an organization.
 Starting in 2020, EngenderHealth also reports on the race/ethnicity pay gap for US/Global staff.

-The full report has country-by-country gender pay gap data and the US race/ethnicity pay gap data, along with additional context and commentary.
+The full report has country-by-country gender pay gap data and the US/Global race/ethnicity pay gap data, along with additional context and commentary.

 *As we’ve noted previously, gender pay gap analysis requires binary gender data, and we recognize that gender is not binary.